ros2/design/articles/151_roslaunch_xml.md

 : Substituted by the value of the named argument.
   Substitution will fail if the named argument does not exist.

-`$(env env-var)`
+`$(env env-var [default-value])`
-: Substituted by the value of the given environment variable.
-  Substitution will fail if the variable is not set.
+: Substituted by the value of the given environment variable Substitution will fail if the variable is not set, unless default values are provided.

 `$(dirname)`
 : Substituted by the current launch file directory name.